TechDocsStudio/biel-docs/docs/installation/wordpress.md

 sidebar_label: Wordpress
 ---

-# Feedback widget for Wordpress
+# AI chatbot for Wordpress

 Here's a step-by-step guide to help you install Biel.ai in your Wordpress site.